You are here

 • Increase diversity to allow greater innovation to solve the future challenges for Defence.

-• Create a cohort with a deeper understanding of both Defence and external partner context.
+• Create a cohort with a deeper understanding of both Defence and the ecosystem.

 NAVIGATE Rotations